caldaml/Strategic-Sourcing-Daikin-2026/README.md

 ## **STEP 3**

-With the terminal in the correct directory, we now need to copy the repository path.
+With the shell in the correct directory, we now need to copy the repository path.
 In github (in the specific repo), click code -> copy http.

 ![image alt](https://github.com/caldaml/Strategic-Sourcing-Daikin-2026/blob/2988f98d8b3c256884ba4969e09925b2171119e6/screenshots/Screenshot%202026-07-27%20142347.png)